-Water Total As [III] concentration should not exceed 2.3 p ıg/l Recommended target Water Total As [VI] concentration should not exceed 4.5 μg/l Recommended target Sediment As concentration should not exceed Threshold Effect t Level = 7.24 μg/g (dry weight) Seument Probable Effect Level = 41.6 μg/g (dry weight) Description The dominant forms of inorganic As in seawater are arsenite (As [III]) (regarded as the most toxic and the predominant form under anaerobic conditions) and arsenate (As [V]) (the stable form in aerobic conditions).
+Water Total As [III] concentration should not exceed 2.3 μg/ l Sediment Total As [VI] concentration should not exceed 4.5 rg/6 Recommended target As concentration should not exceed Threshold Effec ct Level = 7.24 μg/g (dry weight) Probable Effect Level = 41.6 μg/g (dry weight) Description predominant form tions).
+At typical ph and As (V) as the io The dominant forms of inorganic As in seawater are arsenite (As [III]) (regarded as the most toxic and the predominant form under anaerobic conditions) and arsenate (As [V]) (the stable form in aerobic conditions).
 At typical pH of surface seawater (~8.2) As [III] exists mainly as an uncharged species, e.g. As (OH) and As (V) as the ion HAsO, the latter should be the predominant form at equilibrium (Hutzinger, 1982; Riley and Chester, 1983).
 Natural occurrence The main natural pathways through which arsenic enters the marine environment from land are through weathering, including solubilization and transport of sediment, and vulcanism (WHO, 1982).
-The concentration of total arsenic in clean coastal and ocean waters is $1,000-3,000 \mu g/\ell$, with a mean of about 1,700 $\mu g/\ell$ (Andreae, 1979; Andreae and Andreae, 1989; Li, 1991).
+The concentration of total arsenic in clean coastal and ocean waters is 1,000-3,000 μg/ l , with a mean of about 1,700 μg/ l (Andreae, 1979; Andreae and Andreae, 1989; Li, 1991).
 Lowest As concentrations occur in the spring when dissolved arsenate is scavenged by phytoplankton and suspended particles; concentrations increase in winter due to the remobilization of arsenic from sediments.
 The behaviour of arsenate resembles that of phosphate (Open University, 1989], which is known to undergo seasonal remineralization and mobilization, with peak remobilization often in late summer (Bower and Bidwell, 1978).
 A good correlation usually exists between concentrations of arsenate and phosphate in ocean water, suggesting that the vertical distribution of arsenic in the ocean is controlled by biological activity.
 Interdependence & Fate in the environment In oxygenated seawater, arsenic usually present as arsenate (As[V]), but under reducing conditions arsenite (As [III]) predominates.
-Method Arsenic in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), inductive- ly coupled plasma (ICP), ICP/mass spectrometry (MS), and LC/MS/MS. The strength of acids used to digest sediment will influence the concentration determined.
-Unit: Total As - $\mu g/\ell$ (water) and $\mu g/g$ dry weight (sediment) Not sufficient data to derive a re reliable QT (Australia and New Zealand Government, 2018), these should be treated as low reliability QT Impacts & Thresholds Biota Range (μg/l)EffectReference Reference 75 Phytoplankton biomass reduced Eisler (1988) Phytoplankton 130 Growth inhibition in Skletonema costatum Eisler (1988) 1,000 Tetraselmis chui and Hymenomonas carterae are not affected Bottino et al. (1978)
+Method Arsenic in seawater and sediment can be measured using atomic absorption spectroscopy (AAS), inductively coupled plasma (ICP), ICP/mass spectrometry (MS), and LC/MS/MS. The strength of acids used to digest sediment will influence the concentration determined.
+Unit: Total As - μ g/ l (water) and μ g/g dry weight (sediment) Not sufficient data to derive a reliable QT (Australia a nd New Zealand Government, 2018), these should be tree ated as low reliability QT Impacts & Thresholds Riota Range (ug/8) Effect Reference

+Biota Range (μg/l) Effect Reference 75 Phytoplankton biomass reduced Eisler (1988) Phytoplankton 130 Growth inhibition in Skletonema costatum Eisler (1988) 1,000 Tetraselmis chui and Hymenomonas carterae are not affected Bottino et al. (1978)